 - 11.1.
-There are four mechanisms for purchasing goods and services: - (a) Purchase orders.
+There are three mechanisms for purchasing goods and services: - (a) Purchase orders.
 The detailed procedures concerning purchase orders are given below; - (b) Purchases paid by the University Corporate Credit Card within the relevant card limit.
 Card holders have delegated authority to purchase goods or services for and on behalf of their department using the purchasing card payment mechanism.
-The regulations concerning the use of purchasing cards are contained in the document entitled GPC Cardholder Guide, available on the Procurement webpage; - (c) Small petty cash purchases; - (d) Purchases using approved supplier's websites.
-(E.g. the purchase of stationery via the Lyreco OLO system). - 11.2.
+The regulations concerning the use of purchasing cards are contained in the document entitled GPC Cardholder Guide, available on the Procurement webpage; - (c) Purchases using approved supplier's websites.
+(E.g. the purchase of stationery via the Banner website). - 11.2.
 The University will constantly review its purchase ordering procedures to take advantage of any e-procurement developments.
 The use of online ordering and the development of the purchasing card programme are examples of how e-procurement can improve ordering methods and provide transaction efficiencies. - 11.3.
 The University requires all budget holders to obtain supplies, equipment and services at the lowest possible cost consistent with quality and delivery requirements to achieve best Value for Money. - 11.4.
 The University is a member of the North Western Universities Purchasing Consortium [NWUPC].
 Budget holders are required to ensure that goods and services are purchased from NWUPC contracted suppliers where appropriate contracts are in place.
 Purchases made through NWUPC contracted suppliers are deemed to represent best Value for Money. - 11.5.
 All goods and services must be purchased using either the Purchase Order process or with a Credit Card, if one is available.
 All orders must state clearly the quantities, prices, discounts and any special terms of supply.
 The University does not undertake to accept liability for the payment of any invoice unless the goods have been supplied in response to an official order authorised by an approved signatory.

 - 11.6.
-For goods and services available from competing suppliers, all orders over $\pounds 2,000$ require two written quotes.
-Orders over $\pounds 10,000$ require three written quotes and over $\pounds 25,000$ require a full tender process. - 11.7.
+For goods and services available from competing suppliers, all orders up to $\pounds 2,000$ require one written quote (where practical), orders over $\pounds 2,001$ require two written quotes.
+Orders over $\pounds 10,001$ require three written quotes and over $\pounds 25,001$ require a full tender process.
+(All values are excluding VAT) - 11.7.
 Purchasers should be aware that when purchasing from a supplier who is part of a consortium framework agreement, in many instances the rules of a framework agreement determines that a mini competition should be undertaken regardless of the value of the purchase.
 In this instance all suppliers on the framework should be included in a tender process. - 11.8.
-Where quotations are not available, a written explanation must be provided to the Finance Director, who will consider varying this requirement.
+Where quotations are not available, a written explanation must be provided to the Executive Director Finance, Services and Resources, who will consider varying this requirement.
 Approval must be received in writing before the order is placed.
 A copy of the approval must be attached to the Invoice before it is passed to the Finance Office for payment. - 11.9.
-Orders generated through the Agresso system are automatically routed through Finance so no further action is required.
+Orders generated through the Unit 4 system are automatically routed through Finance so no further action is required.